Can you use paint over stain?

 I advise you to use the best primer so that you do not risk bleeding.
 The BIN alcohol-based white shellac is powerful.
 Shake the primer regularly since it settles very fast.
 Add rubbing alcohol if it is too thick.
 It becomes easy to apply.

 Give time to the primer as it dries.
-The waiting time depends on the type of primer, room temperature, and humidity of the air.
+The waiting time depends on the type of primer, room temperature, and air humidity.
 Give the primer at least one hour to dry.
 Sanding between coats allows the primer to stay longer on the wood surface.
 Be careful when wood sanding, as you can easily remove previous coatings.

 A high-quality brush completes the painting process.
 Surfaces with detail are hard to paint using a roller.
 Rollers are for flat surfaces.
 A painting rush gets inside tight corners and complex spaces.
 A brush takes time on large surfaces.